homesome-se2/android/README.md

 # android
-Companion-app for remote access to the home server features, via the public application server.
+Companion-app for remote access to the features of a local hub, via the public application server.